payneteasy/superfly/superfly-jira-integration/readme.txt

   1. Create a subsystem for your Jira instance - its name must match CN of the client certificate that will be used by Jira to authenticate itself to the Superfly server.
-  2. Create a role and map a principal that will be used by Jira (by default the principal is 'jira').
-Principal name must match the principal.name value (see 'Installation').
+  2. Create roles.
   3. Launch the Jira instance with this Integration installed so that Jira sends its groups (which are actions for Superfly).
-  4. Assign all these actions to the created role.
+  4. Assign these actions to the created roles.
-  5. Create users and assign actions to them; when an action is assigned to a user through role with Jira principal, this causes that user to have the group with the same name as action is named in Jira.
+  5. Create users and assign actions to them; when an action is assigned to a user through a role in Jira subsystem, this causes that user to have the group with the same name as action is named in Jira.

   After this, users should be able to login to Jira.